Bryan De La Cruz Player Props: Marlins vs. Giants

 Giants Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks eighth in the league.

-- The Giants have a 4.74 team ERA that ranks 20th among all league pitching staffs.
+- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.73).

-- The Giants rank 20th in baseball in home runs allowed (21 total, 1.5 per game).
+- Giants pitchers combine to give up 22 total home runs at a rate of 1.5 per game (to rank 20th in baseball).

-- Webb (0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched) gets the start for the Giants, his fourth of the season.
+- Wood (0-0) gets the start for the Giants, his third of the season.

-- In his most recent appearance on Tuesday against the Los Angeles Dodgers, the righty tossed six innings, allowing four earned runs while surrendering six hits.
+- In his most recent time out -- out of the bullpen on Monday -- the left-hander tossed 2/3 innings against the Miami Marlins while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.